arielxiaomiaoz/dsgn270-a1/README.md

 **Is the content scannable?**

 Yes.
-The pages are break into different parts, each part is logical related, has its own heading.
-The reservation label is simple with select menu, no need for signing in.
+The pages are break into different parts, each part is logical related and has its own heading.
+In this site, the reservation label is simple with select menu, no need for signing in.
 The paragraphs are brief, users can get the useful information very easily.
+Pictures makes the whole websites getting more attractive.

 **Is the body text readable?
 Are there any example of text with too low of a contrast ratio.**

 Yes.
 The text is readable.
-In this website,  The background color and the text color are mostly black& white, grey& black, the text color contrasts well with the background color.
+In this website, the background color and the text color are mostly black& white, grey& black, the text color contrasts well with the background color，in the meanwhile, contract does not dazzling at all.

 ## 3.Mobile Responsiveness
-**Is there a scroll track on mobile devices.**
+**Is there a scroll track on mobile devices?**

 There is no scroll track on mobil devices, only scroll thumb are visible.

 **Does the business have an online menu?
 If so, is it responsive?
 Can the menu be bookmarked for use in a QR Code?**

 Yes, there is an online menu.
-The menu is for users to acknowledge the dishes of the restaurant but not for order.
-You can only look into it but unable to do next step.
+The menu is for users to acknowledge the dishes of the restaurant but not for ordering.
+Users can only look into it but unable to do next step.
 The menu also couldn’t be bookmarked for use in a QR Code.

 When access to the mobile page, it is much slower than loading to the web page, it could exceed half a minute to load.
-Performance are pretty good in computer browsers but not that good in mobile browsers.
+Performance are pretty good in computer browsers but not that good in mobile browsers(Both are using chrome).

+The website looks still very fancy in mobile browsers, all the functions are working well, except the loading speed.